INTRACRANIAL FLUIDS DYNAMICS ALTERATIONS AND CORTICAL THICKNESS

 We observed that cortical thickness is positively correlated with CSF pulsatility and arterial mean flux.
 This is counter intuitive as pulsatiliy is usually thought to induce ischemia and brain damage, leading to cortical thinning and reduced cerebral blood flow.
 This process may be non linear.

-The relationship between vascular alterations at the macroscale level and the pathobiology of cortical atrophy needs to be studied in more detailed.
+The relationship between vascular alterations at the macroscale level and the pathobiology of cortical atrophy needs to be further studied.
 For that purpose, we are currently developing a biomechanical model of cerebral blood and CSF pulsatility.
 This model will be used to provide a deeper interpretation of our clinical data.

 Correlation between rates of brain atrophy and cognitive decline in AD.
 N.C.
 Fox, R.I.
 Scahill, W.R.
 Crum, M.N.
 Rossor .
 Neurology May 1999, 52 (8) 1687; DOI: 10.1212/WNL.52.8.1687